2023 Best Value Allied Health Services Associate Degree Schools in Wisconsin

 The average tuition and fees for an in-state undergraduate at NWTC are $4,814 a year.
 While working on their Associate Degree, medical assisting majors at NWTC accumulate an average of around $12,950 in student debt.

-FVTC undergraduate students pay an average of $4,826 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at FVTC are $4,826 a year.
 On average, medical assisting graduates from FVTC take out $14,168 in student loans while working on their Associate Degree.

 Full Allied Health & Medical Assisting Services at Fox Valley Technical College Report